mutantstandard/forc/docs/howto/aliases.md

 The target is the codepoint of the alias glyph, and the destination is the image glyph the alias is pointing to.

-Both the target and destination are strings representing sequences of hexadecimal numbers (without '0x' at the beginning).
+The format of the target and destination are exactly the same as the filenames of your [input images](input.md).

 ````
 example

-{ "1F3F3-FE0F-200D-26A7" : "101681"
+{ "1f3f3-fe0f-200d-26a7" : "101681"
 }